 10. 28 Days (2000)

-The best Sandra Bullock movies don’t always sugarcoat things.
+The top 10 Sandra Bullock movies don’t always sugarcoat things.
 Having no control over your alcohol consumption is one to face.

 What do you do when you have a drinking problem and don’t know it?
-Well, if you’re Gwen Cummings (Sandra Bullock) you experience one too many embarrassing moments.
+Well, if you’re our main character Gwen Cummings you experience one too many embarrassing moments.

 Gwen drives a car straight into a home.
 And for the heavy drinking journalist, that’s a major problem.
 To avoid the slammer, she checks-in to a treatment center.
 It is at this moment that she discovers who she is and who she wants to become.